utah-cs4470-sp23/class/assignment3/README.md

 [regehr@lab2-3 ~]$ display gradient.png
 ```

-At this point the image should show up on your local machine.
+At this point, after a delay, the image should show up on your local
+machine in a windows.

 # HANDIN

 This assignment has no checkin component, but we are happy to discuss
 problems and solutions with you on Discord.

-Test your code using (WRITE ME)

-Each of your programs should be named after the function it mainly contains,
+Each of your programs should be named after the function it mainly contains.
-so for example, `blur.jpl` would contain your blur function.
+So, for example, `blur.jpl` would contain your blur function.